MitzaaA14/STEALTH-UNIT-X1/README.md

-# Final Project: Disc-Delivery Rover
+# Final Project: Disc-Delivery Ecosystem (Rover + Scoring Gate + Multi-Interface Control)

-This repository contains the Final Project created for the Introduction to Robotics course during the 2025-2026 academic year at the Faculty of Mathematics and Informatics, University of Bucharest, Computer Science domain.
-Code, implementation, explanations, and extra resources (pictures, test results, videos) are all included in each checkpoint to document the complete development cycle of the robotic system.
+This repository contains the Final Project created for the **Introduction to Robotics** course during the 2025-2026 academic year at the Faculty of Mathematics and Informatics, University of Bucharest, Computer Science domain.

+The project has evolved from a standalone rover into a **distributed mechatronic ecosystem** involving multiple ESP32 nodes communicating in real-time to provide a complete interactive experience.

- ## Team Members:
+## ## Team Members:
 - https://github.com/iulia1603
 - https://github.com/MitzaaA14

 ## Project General Description

-The "Disc-Delivery Rover" is an advanced mobile mechatronic platform designed for precision projectile deployment via wireless remote control.
+The **Disc-Delivery Ecosystem** is an advanced robotic system designed for precision projectile deployment and automated scoring.
+The architecture is modular and supports three distinct control modes:

-The system utilizes an ESP32 microcontroller to manage Bluetooth communication and real-time hardware control.
-The robot features a differential drive chassis for high maneuverability and a dual-flywheel propulsion system for consistent projectile velocity.
-A dedicated servo-driven "piston" mechanism handles the sequential feeding of ammunition.
-The robot is equipped with an on-board I2C LCD acting as a real-time diagnostic dashboard and a Piezo Buzzer for status notifications.
+1.  **The Rover:** A mobile platform with a dual-flywheel propulsion system.
+It features an **internal ammunition monitoring system** (ultrasonic) and a camera for target recognition.
+2.  **The Scoring Gate:** An autonomous target that detects successful hits via IR sensors and provides immediate visual feedback.
+3.  **The Control Hub (Hybrid Interface):**
+    * **Option A:** : A **PS5 DualSense Controller** for high-precision driving, paired with a stationary monitoring station.
+    * **Option B:** : A **Custom-Built ESP32 Controller/Station** featuring physical joysticks and a built-in LCD.
+    * **Option C:** : **Smartphone Control** via a web interface or app, displaying all live telemetry (ammo, score, sensor data) directly on the screen.

 ## B. Bill Of Materials (BOM)

-- Microcontroller: ESP32.
+### 1. The Rover (Action Node)
+- **Microcontroller:** ESP32 (Main Intelligence Hub).
-- Locomotion: 2x DC Motors.
+- **Locomotion:** 2x DC Motors + L293D Motor Driver.
-- Propulsion: 2x DC High-Speed Motors (Flywheels).
+- **Propulsion:** 2x High-Speed DC Motors (Flywheels).
-- Motor Interface: 1x L293D.
+- **Feeding Actuator:** 1x Servo Motor (Piston mechanism).
+- **Sensors:** - 1x Ultrasonic Sensor (Ammunition height measurement).
-- Feeding Actuator: 1x Servo.
+    - 1x Camera Module (Target recognition and FPV).
-- Telemetry: 1x Ultrasonic Distance Sensor.
+    - 1x Ultrasonic Sensor (Obstacle avoidance/Distance).
-- Visual Dashboard: LCD 16x2 with I2C Module (Mounted on robot for real-time telemetry).
-- Acoustic Feedback: Piezo Buzzer (Provides audio alerts for system states).
-- Power Supply: 2x LiPo Batteries (7.4V).
+- **Power Supply:** 2x LiPo Batteries (7.4V).

-- Control Interface: Any Bluetooth compatible Controller.
+### 2. The Scoring Gate (Target Node)
+- **Microcontroller:** ESP32.
+- **Sensor:** IR Beam Break Sensor / Infrared Proximity Sensor.
+- **Visual Feedback:** LED indicators for goal confirmation.

+### 3. The Command Node (Controller/Station)
+- **Microcontroller:** ESP32 (for Custom Station).
+- **Inputs:** 2x Analog Joysticks + Buttons.
+- **Visual Dashboard:** I2C LCD 16x2 (Score, Ammo Level, Status).
+- **Acoustic Feedback:** Piezo Buzzer (Low ammo/Goal alerts).
+- **Mobile Control:** Smartphone (iOS/Android) via WebServer/Bluetooth.

 ## Q1 - What is the system boundary?

-The boundary is defined by the Bluetooth wireless link (input) and the projectile's kinetic exit (output).
-It encompasses the entire physical chassis, the electrical power management system, and the feedback interface (LCD/Buzzer).
+The boundary is defined by the **Wireless Command Link**.
+It encompasses the input interfaces (Phone, Custom or PS5 Controller), the Rover's internal sensors (Ammo, Camera, Distance), the Scoring Gate's detection logic, and the real-time data visualization on the chosen display.

 ## Q2 - Where does intelligence live?

-Intelligence is embedded in the ESP32 Firmware.
-It processes asynchronous input, calculates PWM duty cycles for the L293D, manages the servo-feeder timing, and updates the diagnostic data on the LCD.
+Intelligence is centralized in the **Rover ESP32 Firmware**.
+It acts as the "Central Brain," processing asynchronous inputs, calculating PWM for locomotion, managing the servo-feeder timing, and running the target recognition logic.
+It also pushes telemetry data (ammo count, scoring updates) to the connected control interface.

 ## Q3 - What is the hardest technical problem?

-The primary challenge is Power Rail Stability and Signal Integrity.
-DC motors create significant electrical noise and voltage drops that can cause the LCD to display corrupt characters or reset the I2C bus.
-Solving this requires hardware-level filtering (capacitors) and software-level error handling for the I2C communication.
+**Signal Integrity and Resource Monitoring.** Balancing high-current DC motor operation (which generates electrical noise) with stable wireless communication (Bluetooth/Wi-Fi) while simultaneously processing data from multiple sensors (Camera + 2x Ultrasonic) in real-time.

 ## Q4 - What is the minimum demo?

-Navigating the robot wirelessly, viewing live distance data on the robot's LCD, hearing a confirmation from the buzzer, and launching a projectile successfully via the remote-controlled feeder.
+Navigating the rover via a smartphone or controller, checking live ammo levels on the screen, successfully firing a disc into the gate, and seeing the score update instantly on the mobile/LCD dashboard.

 ## Q5 - Why is this not just a tutorial?

-This project requires the integration of real-time telemetry and multimodal feedback into a single system.
-Unlike a simple tutorial, this project involves building a system that monitors itself and reports critical data to the user via a physical dashboard and audio cues in real-time.
+This project demonstrates **Advanced System Integration**.
+It involves building a coordinated wireless network, implementing a custom telemetry protocol for resource management (Ammunition tracking), and integrating computer vision (Camera) with mechatronic actuators in a single distributed system.

-## Do you need an ESP32?
+## Technical Requirement: Why ESP32?

-YES.
-You cannot use an Arduino Uno.
-The ESP32 is required for its dual-core processing (handling Bluetooth and sensors on separate cores) and its on-board Bluetooth hardware.
+**YES.** The ESP32 is mandatory because:
+1. **Dual-Core Architecture:** One core handles the wireless stacks (Web Server/Bluetooth) while the other manages motor control and sensor polling.
+2. **Connectivity:** Built-in Wi-Fi and Bluetooth are essential for the multi-interface control system (Phone/PS5).
+3. **Internal Storage & Speed:** Necessary for handling image data from the camera and the complex libraries required for modern HID controllers.